gaultier/blog/detect_data_races_with_dtrace.md

 So here is the idea:

-- We suspect a data structure to be racy
+- We suspect a data structure or specific code location to be racy
-- We observe with DTrace functions that read and write this data structure.
+- Using DTrace, we observe functions that read and write this data structure.
 DTrace can also observe arbitrary locations in the program with [function offset probes (33.6.2.
 Tracing Arbitrary Instructions)](https://illumos.org/books/dtrace/chp-user.html#chp-user) or statically defined probes, but simply tracing functions is enough to demonstrate the point here.
 - When entering such a function, we record in a global map the thread id and the kind of access (read/write).
 The key in this map is the memory address being accessed.
-- When exiting such a function, we clear the entry in the map.
+- When exiting such a function, we clear the entry in the map, because the access has ended.
-- If we enter such a function and we see from the global map that another thread is already running this function, this means that we have a concurrent access to the data structure.
+- When start to access a piece of memory, we check the global map of accesses.
+If we see that another thread is already accessing the same memory address, this means that we have a concurrent access to the data structure.
 If at least one of them is a write (read-read is fine), this is a potential data race.

-This can be refined further as we'll see but it's good enough for now, and that's essentially what Thread Sanitizer does.
+This can be refined further as we'll see but it's good enough for now, and that's the basis of what Thread Sanitizer does.

 ## Example

-I fixed recently a data race in Go at work.
+I [fixed](https://github.com/ory/kratos/commit/66739820c9d45ad4bc465b2ce3e10311967e29e4) recently a data race in Go at work.
 I have reproduced it in C for simplicity, because Go inlines function calls quite heavily and some functions, e.g. `append()`, `len()`, are not real functions but in fact builtin, it's hard to trace them.

 In theory DTrace can trace arbitrary instructions and static probes, but in Go static probes are annoying to declare since that needs CGO, and on ARM64 macOS (my current laptop) tracing arbitratry instructions does not work.

-The program appends data to a growable byte array in a thread, and reads the length of this byte array in another thread, without synchronization.
-Text book data race, but this kind of thing happens in production code when the compiler does not protect us from ourselves:
+The program appends data to a growable byte array in a thread, and reads the length of this byte array in another thread, without synchronization, until an expected value is reached.
+Text book read-write data race, but this kind of thing happens in production code when the compiler does not protect us from ourselves:

 ```c
 #include <assert.h>